saypop/gilded-rose/README.md

 ### Approach
 1. Write some tests for normal items;
-2. Trap the normal items path in the code so that my tests fail;
+2. Trap the "foo" items path in the code so that my tests fail;

 This is a well known kata developed by [Terry Hughes](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).
 This is commonly used as a tech test to assess a candidate's ability to read, refactor and extend legacy code.